srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     The **Create Namespace** blade will be displayed.

-1. On the **Create Namespace** blade, under **Name**, enter **vibrationNamespace** plus a unique identifier
+1. On the **Create Namespace** blade, configure the **Subscription** and **Resource group** fields with the values you are using for this course.

-    You can use your initials and today's date to make the Name unique - i.e. **vibrationNamespacecah191212**
+    Resource group should be the same resource group that you used for your IoT hub and other resources - **rg-az220**.

+1. In the **Namespace name** field, type **vibrationNamespace** and then enter your unique identifier {your-id}.

+    For example: **vibrationNamespacecah191212**

     This name must be globally unique.

+1. Under **Location**, choose the same region that you have been using for the other labs in this course.

-1. Under **Pricing tier**, select **Standard**.
+1. In the **Pricing tier** dropdown, click **Standard**.

    > **Note**:  Choosing the standard pricing tier enables _Kafka_.
 The Event Hubs for Kafka feature provides a protocol head on top of Azure Event Hubs that is binary compatible with Kafka versions 1.0 and later for both reading from and writing to Kafka topics.
 You can learn more about Event Hubs and Apache Kafka [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).
 We will not be using Kafka in this lab.

-1. Leave **Make this namespace zone redundant** unchecked.

-    > **Note**:  Checking this option enables enhanced availability by spreading replicas across availability zones within one region at no additional cost - however we don't need this capability for the lab.

-1. Under **Subscription**, select the subscription you are using for this lab.

-1. Under **Resource group**, select the resource group you are using for this lab - **rg-az220**.

-1. Under **Location**, choose the region you are using for all lab work.

-1. Under **Throughput units**, set the value to 1.
+1. For the **Throughput units** field, ensure that the value is set to 1.

     This lab does not generate sufficient data to warrant increasing the number of units.

+1. At the bottom of the blade, click **Next: Features**.

+1. Leave **Enable Availability Zones** unchecked.

+    > **Note**:  Checking this option enables enhanced availability by spreading replicas across availability zones within one region at no additional cost - however this capability is not needed for this lab.

 1. Leave **Enable Auto-Inflate** unchecked.

     > **Note**:  Auto-Inflate automatically scales the number of Throughput Units assigned to your Event Hubs Namespace when your traffic exceeds the capacity of the Throughput Units assigned to it.
 You can specify a limit to which the Namespace will automatically scale.
-We do not require this feature for this lab.
+This feature is not required for this lab.

+1. At the bottom of the blade, click **Review + create**.

+    You should see a message indicating that validation succeeded.
+If not, you will need to address the specified issues.

 1. To create the resource, click **Create**, and then wait for the resource to be deployed.

     This deployment can take a few minutes.
 You can open the Notifications pane to monitor progress.